urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 56. The Two Captains
-> **Target Words**: `accuse, adjust, amuse, coral, cotton, crash, deck, engage, firm, fuel, grand, hurricane, loss, plain, reef, shut, strict, surf, task, zone`
+> `accuse, adjust, amuse, coral, cotton, crash, deck, engage, firm, fuel, grand, hurricane, loss, plain, reef, shut, strict, surf, task, zone`

 Once there were two ships.
 Both ships carried cotton.
 The captains were very different.
 Thomas was strict.
 He made his crew engage in difficult tasks.
 “Make sure the ship’s deck is firm and that nothing falls!
 Put more fuel in the tank!” he said.
 His ship was very plain, but he never had a problem with it.